nhannguyen95/learning-notes/networking/tcpip/20-protocols-for-the-network.md

 - `A`: maps a host to an IPv4 address.
 - `AAAA`: maps a host to an IPv6 address.
 - `CNAME`: Canonical Name records define an alias for a domain name.
-- `NS`: Name Server records, used by other root-level domain servers resolve domain names within the zone.
+- `NS`: Name Server records, used by other root-level domain servers to resolve domain names within the zone.
 The name servers defined in NS typically receive their data from the primary name server.
 - `MX`: Mail Exchange records are used to define mail servers.
 - `TXT`: Text records hold text information, just a way for us to put unformatted or arbitrary text in a record.
 - `PTR`: Pointer record is a reverse A record lookup.
 Maps an IP address to a host.